Robert Plutchik: Plutchik's wheel of emotions

 Plutchik also created a wheel of emotions to illustrate different emotions.
 Plutchik first proposed his cone-shaped model (3D) or the wheel model (2D) in 1980 to describe how emotions were related.

-He suggested 8 primary bipolar emotions: joy versus sadness; anger versus fear; trust versus disgust; and surprise versus anticipation.
+He suggested eight primary bipolar emotions: joy versus sadness; anger versus fear; trust versus disgust; and surprise versus anticipation.
 Additionally, his circumplex model makes connections between the idea of an emotion circle and a color wheel.
 Like colors, primary emotions can be expressed at different intensities and can mix with one another to form different emotions.

 The theory was extended to provide the basis for an explanation for psychological defence mechanisms; Plutchik proposed that eight defense mechanisms were manifestations of the eight core emotions.

+Influence

+Plutchik's work on emotions, particularly his Wheel of Emotions, has had a significant impact on psychology and related disciplines.
+His model of emotions has been widely used in psychological research, therapy, marketing, artificial intelligence, and media studies.

+Psychology and psychiatry

+Plutchik’s evolutionary approach to emotions helped shape modern theories of emotional processing and mental health.
+He argued that emotions serve adaptive functions essential for survival, influencing areas such as clinical psychology and psychiatry.
+His research has been used to understand emotional disorders, including anxiety, depression, and bipolar disorder, by mapping them onto his framework of primary and blended emotions.

+His model has also influenced emotion-focused therapy (EFT), which emphasizes identifying, processing, and regulating emotions.
+EFT practitioners use Plutchik’s framework to help clients navigate complex emotional experiences.

+Plutchik's Emotions Profile Index (EPI) test is a relatively well known psychometric test.
+The subject selects among pairs of 12 self-describing adjectives and the investigator draws an eight-dimensional chart of the selected replies.
+This provides an insight into the basic personality traits and personality conflicts of the subject.

+Applications beyond psychology

+Plutchik’s work has extended beyond psychology into various fields: